zhouhu/openpayroll/README.md

 Once xtracted, edit the file /assets/classes/class.db.php with your respective details

+The database dump file is located in teh /database directory

+User details are:
+info@democompany.org
+123456

 <h2>Contributing</h2></h2>

 Fork the repository, make the code changes then submit a pull request.